-You must establish a health and safety committee as soon as practicable but no later than 28 days after being requested to do so by five or more workers at the workplace, or by a health and safety representative for those workers.
+You must establish a health and safety committee within two months after being requested to do so by five or more workers at the workplace, or by a health and safety representative for those workers.

 Health and safety representatives may choose to be members of the health and safety committee.
 In total, at least half of the members of the committee must be workers who are not nominated by management.